 The collection is housed in the Special Collections Room on the 2nd Floor of the Law Library.
 Materials do not circulate.

-Howard R. Berman, a 1973 graduate of the SUNY Buffalo Law School, taught American Indian Law and Human Rights at UB from 1978 to 1982.
+Howard R. Berman, a 1973 graduate of the University at Buffalo School of Law, taught American Indian Law and Human Rights at UB from 1978 to 1982.
 Professor Berman taught at Harvard Law School from 1983 to 1987 and California Western Law School from 1987 until his death.
 He maintained a private practice in American Indian law and served as an attorney for the Indian Law Resource Center in Washington D.C. from 1978-81.
 He was an early leader in the development of law on the rights of indigenous peoples.
 His interests also included comparative law, international environmental law, international law, international trade and property.

 He chaired the Interest Group on Indigenous Rights for the American Society of International Law and served on the Board of Advisors for the International Working Group for Indigenous Affairs for the United Nations from 1993 until his death.
 He worked closely with the traditional Haudenosaunee [Six Nations, Iroquois Confederacy] and was an avid collector of rare books on New York history and Indian affairs, and international law.